Fylax/jLaTeXFormula/README.md

 * `#rendered-container` contains the formulas rendered via CSS, so you can set color, font-size and whatnot to this element to change how formulas are rendered.
 * All helper buttons have classname `.formula-btn`, so you can easly set dimensions, colors and so on to them.
+* Buttons are also grouped, so any button in n+1<sup>th</sup> group will also have a `group-n` classname.
-* Input and Select speak for themselves and there's no need to explain how to manage them.
+* Textarea and Select speak for themselves and there's no need to explain how to manage them.